Yaniv (card game): Objective

 The objective of the game is to earn the fewest points in each round.
 The player with the fewest points at the end of the game is the winner.

 Each round in the game ends when a player declares "Yaniv!"
 Each player's score is calculated from their remaining cards.
 The player with the lowest score wins the round and receives no points for the round.
 Other players record their corresponding scores for the round.

 Structure of a round

 Dealing

 At the beginning of a round, each player in the game is dealt five cards face down, rotating clockwise from the dealer's left.
 The remaining cards are placed in a draw pile in the center face down.
 If the dealer should deal extra cards, each player may choose which card to dispose of on to the draw pile.
 The top card from the stack is turned face up.
 It is then placed to the side to begin the discard pile.
-Since the player to the left of the dealer may choose to pick up this card and place it into their hand (read below), it is customary in some playing circles for the dealer to—when turning this card over—offer it as a "gift" to this player, left of the dealer.
-This gift-giving process involves describing why the gift is being given, and then flipping the card.
-Common reasons to give a gift include (but are not limited to) being thankful for certain personality traits, acts of kindness or service or, most commonly, physical appearance.
-Degrading and sarcastic gifts are frowned upon.